mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 ```

 **IMPORTANT** Before you can test this in your app, you have to allow the app to
 perform external API requests.
-To do this, just add this `Info.plist` (in a real
+Just add this to `Info.plist` (in a real life app,
-world app, though, you should specify the exact domains that the app can access):
+though, you should specify the exact domains that the app is allowed to access):

 ```
 <key>NSAppTransportSecurity</key>